We’re looking for teachers!

 Eric Grynaviski

-Associate Professor, Georgetown University
+, Associate Professor, George Washington University

 “When I joined the Chess Center, my enthusiasm for chess far outpaced my understanding of the game.
 Thankfully, my new coworkers were more than willing to help me learn.
 Teaching chess was the most rewarding work I’ve ever done.
-And, once it was time for me to move on to my next step in life, management took a genuine interest in aiding me with grad school applications and references.”
+And, once it was time for me to move on to my next step in life, management took a genuine interest in aiding me with grad school applications and references.

-Implementation Manager / Consultant
+Will Eager, Implementation Manager / Consultant

 CHESS TEACHER